richmahn/en_tn/hos/front/intro.md

 #### Who wrote the Book of Hosea? ####

-Although this book tells what Hosea propesied, it is uncertain whether Hosea wrote the book himself.
+Although this book tells what Hosea prophesied, it is uncertain whether Hosea wrote the book himself.
 It was probably written after Samaria, the capital of the norther kingdom, was destroyed in 721 B.C.

 ## Part 2: Important Religious and Cultural Concepts ##